Shan-N/Shan-N/README.md

 ###

-<p align="left">I'm a Computer Engineering student with a passion for gaming, web, mobile and game development.</p>
+<p align="left">I'm an Engineering Sophemore with a passion for gaming, web, mobile and game development.</p>

 ###